johko/computer-vision-course/chapters/en/Unit 2 - Convolutional Neural Networks/mobilenetextra.md

 ## MobileNet with Timm
 ### What is Timm?
-Timm is a Python library that provides a collection of pre-trained deep learning models, primarily focused on computer vision tasks, along with utilities for training, fine-tuning, and inference.
-The name "timm" stands for "Py**T**orch **Im**age **M**odels".
-It was created by Ross Wightman and has become a popular tool among researchers and practitioners for its comprehensive coverage of state-of-the-art and classic image models.
+`timm` (or PyTorch Image Models) is a Python library that provides a collection of pre-trained deep learning models, primarily focused on computer vision tasks, along with utilities for training, fine-tuning, and inference.

 Using MobileNet through the `timm` library in PyTorch is straightforward, as `timm` provides an easy way to access a wide range of pre-trained models, including various versions of MobileNet.
 Here's a basic implementation on how to use MobileNet with `timm`.